 A Kansas boat bill of sale should include the following information:

-- The name, address, home phone, and work phone number of the buyer and seller.
+- The buyer and seller’s name, address, home phone, and work phone number.

-- The boat year, make, length, hull identification number, and registration number.
+- The boat year, make length, hull identification, and registration numbers.

 - The date of sale.